Canuckkid/life-sim/docs/summative_scope_plan.md

 - Network connectivity for local and/or remote multiplayer game
 - Changing of environmental factors (eg. water temperature, pH, dissolved oxygen)
 - Users allowed to tweak game rules to see different possibilites
-- Graphs displaying population levels of the various organisms
+- Graphs displaying population levels of the various life.organisms
-- Using sprites to visualize the organisms
+- Using sprites to visualize the life.organisms

 ### Features that won't be developed
 - 3D Graphics